ApiLogicServer/Docs/docs/Architecture-admin-app-reuse.md

 !!! pied-piper ":bulb: TL;DR: Admin App Runtime stored in `venv`"

+    A Microservice bundles all the elements to deliver value.
+For API Logic Server, this means:

+    * Using Shared Data / API Models to drive automation

+    * A single integrated server to simplify deployment and administration

+    * A single shared source code repository for models and code

+    * System resources extracted from the shared repository

+&nbsp;

+## Model Driven Automation

+To maintain simplicity through a high level of abstraction, we seek to maximize automation based on declarative models.
+This applies to:

+* shared use of the underlying data model

+* expressing application behavior by a yaml file, instead of complex html, JavaScript and CSS

+&nbsp;

+## Integrated Server

+Deployment and application adminstration are simplified if there is 1 server to deploy and administer, serving both APIs and Apps... a microservice.

+This is provided by `admin_loader.py`, which:

+* finds (see `get_sra_directory()`) the minified Admin App,
+* returns (see `return_spa()`) the minified Admin App, and
+* returns the `admin.yaml` file

+&nbsp;

+## Integrated Source Control

+Apps are dependent on the models and APIs, so administration is simplified if these are in the same git repository.

+&nbsp;

+## Admin App Runtime in `venv`

 To save project space, the admin app source (JavaScript, CSS etc) is not stored in each created app.
+This would "pollute" the git repository.
 Instead, it is stored in the `venv`.

 Further, so that admin app changes do not cause unnecessary changes to ApiLogicServer git, these files are not stored in the GitHub project.

-## Admin App Runtime

 Recall that the Admin App is defined by a yaml file.
 The actual app is a minified React Admin JavaScript app, [safrs-react-admin](https://github.com/thomaxxl/safrs-react-admin){:target="_blank" rel="noopener"}.